KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-trakt by Kiina](https://github.com/Kiina/MMM-trakt)

-1. No keywords in 'package.json'.
-We would use them as tags on the website.
+1. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.

 ### [MMM-transitfeed by bnitkin](https://github.com/bnitkin/MMM-transitfeed)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-transitfeed.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Warning: No LICENSE file.

 ### [MMM-TranslatedMessages by ahmedwab](https://github.com/ahmedwab/MMM-TranslatedMessages)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-TranslatedMessages.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.